vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 My number of reps for the 20 lb dumb bells was a little lower than usual.
 My hold durations for hand grippers earlier in the day were also a little lower than usual.

+## 2026-03-01: skipped jogging and strength exercises

+On Sunday 2026-03-01, I skipped jogging and strength exercises.
+This was because of a Berkeley Bowl trip in the early afternoon that took up my usual jogging time slot, and also because I wanted to get enough time in the afternoon and evening to work on various other things.

+I did hand gripper exercises and breath holds.